Maoming: Tourist attractions

 Maoming is home to the No. 1 Shoal of China Vacation Area (中国第一滩), Chicken Island (Guangdong) (放鸡岛) and Tianmashan (天马山) Eco-tourist Area, the Temple of Madam Xian (冼太庙; Xiǎn Tài Miào) in Gaozhou, and the Genzi Litchi Cultural Tourist Area.

 The No.1 Shoal of China Vacation Area is 25 km from the downtown Maoming, in the Maogang District.
 With miles of fine beach outside the shelter belt, tourists can enjoy parachute gliding and sailboarding.
 It is also a national training center for beach volleyball, and often hosts national and international competitions.

 Chicken Island is the largest island in Maoming, covering an area of 1.9 km^{2}.
 This tourist resort is a diving center, boasting clear and pristine sea water.
 It is known for its coral reefs and recreational scuba diving.
 Skin diving, deep diving, and explorational diving are available as well.

 The Temple of Madam Xian was constructed in 1535 in memory of Madam Xian, who was the female leader of the Baiyue Tribe.
 The temple is rich in cultural and historical objects, such as ancient statues, sculptures, and stone inscriptions.

 Maoming is a famous litchi production area.
 The Genzi Litchi Cultural Tourist Area is situated in Genzi, a small town in Maoming.

 Maoming's most popular local specialty foods include Huazhou Baiqie Chicken (白切鸡), Gaozhou Salted Chicken (盐焗鸡 yánjú jī), Fenpi (粉皮), Genzi Beef Rice Noodles and Xinyi Huaixiang Chicken.

-Downtown Maoming is a comfortable walking city, great for just wandering into shops.
-A downtown park comes alive at night as couples and families stroll.

 Maoming is accessible from Guangzhou (approximately four hours by train or a first class bus).
 Two train stations serve Maoming, one downtown that provides the connection to Guangzhou and points to the north, and one a few minutes south of town that connects to the south and west.